zaikio/zai-docs/docs/integration/README.md

 All integrations start with an App.
 The App is the core of authentication functionality and provide event handling.
 Regardless of whether it's a small internal project or a full-blown integration of a mammoth cloud platform, the App forms the heart of it.

-We offer two main kinds of App - `private` or `public`.
+We offer two main kinds of apps - `private` or `public`.
 A `private` App, as the name suggests, is intended for usage in an internal project, or possibly as a test project where a small number of testers are manually invited to participate.
-Private Apps are never able to be listed on our [App Store](https://store.zaikio.com), nor can support end-user signup but are otherwise fully functional.
+Private Apps are never able to be listed on our [App Store](https://store.zaikio.com), nor can they support end-user signup.
+Otherwise they are fully functional.

 Public Apps are designed for the majority of use-cases, especially where integrating an existing product such as an MIS or suite of machines, or when building green field offerings for many customers.